SEDATION DENTISTRY

 Take the anxiety out of your dental visit.

-At Legacy Dental in Burleson, our experienced experts provide specialized care for all our patients with their comfort in mind.
-As such, we offer in-house sedation for most procedures, upon request.
+At Legacy Dental, our experienced dentists provide specialized care for all our patients with their comfort in mind.
+As such, we offer in-house sedation dentistry in Burleson, TX, for most procedures, upon request.
 If you plan on requesting sedation dentistry, we ask that you have a trusted friend or family member accompany you to your appointment, as well as drive you home.

 Why Consider Dental Sedation?